Social Work, BASW

 Program Description

 Consistent with the mission of The University of Akron and the College of Health and Human Sciences, the mission of the undergraduate social work program is to prepare students for competent and effective generalist practice.
 The goals of the undergraduate social work program are to: 1) prepare students to integrate the knowledge, values, and skills of the social work profession for competent and effective generalist practice with diverse client systems in various practice settings; 2) prepare students to identify the strengths and abilities of diverse client systems to foster empowerment toward social justice and systematic well-being; and 3) prepare students to utilize theoretically-based social work research, knowledge, and critical thinking skills for effective and ethical social work practice.
 The social work major is an accredited undergraduate professional program preparing students for entry-level practice positions in social service agencies employing Social Workers.
-Elective courses are available in such areas as health, child welfare, mental health, grant writing, family service, corrections, etc. Certificate programs in Pan-American Studies, Addiction Services, Gerontology (Aging), The Resilient Child, and Victim Studies can be scheduled within the elective framework of the curriculum.
+Elective courses are available in such areas as health, child welfare, family service, corrections, etc.

 The Bachelor of Arts degree with a major in social work requires completion of 14 credits of a foreign language (Spanish is recommended; sign language as well as other foreign languages are accepted).
 The Bachelor of Arts in Social Work (BAT) degree does not require a second language.
 Both degrees require 120 hours.
 Students who complete an associate degree program with a social services emphasis can complete either the B.A. or B.A./S.W. curriculum in social work by completing the required courses.

-Students wishing to major in social work must request an intercollege transfer to the School of Social Work and Family Sciences from their current college.
-A 2.75 grade point average and 30 credit hours are required for admission to the School.
-Once admitted to the School, a separate admissions packet must be completed with the School in order to be admitted as a social work major in good standing.
+A 2.5 grade point average and 30 credit hours are required for admission to the major.
+A separate admissions packet must be completed with the School in order to be admitted as a social work major in good standing.

 Requirements for Admission